crazyelectron-io/KiCAD_custom_parts/README.md

 # Customized components for KiCAD 7.0

-This re contains all components that I customized for use in my projects.
+This repository contains all components that I created or customized for use in my projects.
 These components are the actual products bought and used, having the correct footprint.
 I also like to customize most symbols a bit to make the pin layout more schematic-friendly as I try to draw the actual wires (if it does not get mixed with multiple other wires) in the circuit diagrams - Elektuur/Elektor style...